 This modernized version of Kundalini Yoga is a blend of several practices stemming from different spiritual principles and ideologies, and therefore it does not carry the same potency and efficacy as the ancient original art.
 Nevertheless, many people still gain some nice and subtle effects, even from such a new-age approach.

-In our Yogic Path curriculum, the Kundalini Program is introduced at Level 15.
+In our Tantra Yoga module, the Kundalini Program is introduced at Level 15.
 This gives spiritual aspirants 14 levels, and anywhere from three to seven years, to properly cleanse, prepare, and develop their fragile infrastructure into a refined and powerful system capable of receiving and managing the force of kundalini shakti.

 This may sound like a long and arduous road to a beginner, but rest assured the journey to the Kundalini Program is both exhilarating and mesmerizing in and of itself.